 In addition to its advantages, IOTA also has various disadvantages compared to a blockchain:

-Building a Decentralized Application (or DApp) with IOTA is impossible without smart contracts.
+Building a Decentralised Application (or DApp) with IOTA is impossible without smart contracts.

 - Vulnerability